-Nowadays, the ruins of the walls and towers can be seen along the shoreline, and Lycian sarcophagi are scattered throughout the area as well.
-Some of the ruins, including a sarcophagus, can be found emerging from the sea, with the lower parts submerged in the deep blue waters, just like at the Sunken City of Kekova.
-The area likely still has much to be discovered, since few excavations have been executed up until now.
+Nowadays, the ruins of the walls and towers can be seen along the shoreline, and Lycian sarcophagi are scattered throughout the area.
+Some ruins, including a sarcophagus, can emerge from the sea, with the lower parts submerged in the deep blue waters, just like at the Sunken City of Kekova.
+The area likely still has much to be discovered since few excavations have been executed up until now.

-Since it is difficult to reach this archeological site by land, (there is no road access from the main road) most visitors arrive by gulet or yacht.
+Since it is difficult to reach this archaeological site by land (there is no road access from the main road), most visitors arrive by gulet or yacht.
 As well as passing the underwater ruins and hillside tombs by boat, a snorkelling or sea kayaking trip may allow you to get closer to the ruins and would be particularly enjoyable when the sea is calm and crystal clear.

 Since Aperlai is among one of the places listed as a protected area, activities such as diving and uncovering old shipwrecks are prohibited.
 If you decide to swim in the area, we recommend bringing aqua shoes to reach the shore area, as the underwater ruins can make access quite slippery.